 Meditation can be a great solution for letting go of daily stress, frustration or anxiety.

 Mental and emotional stress can affect how you feel physically.
 Often when people are stressed, they feel tired, irritable and are more prone to sickness.
-By meditating and calming your mind, you are also calming your body.
+By meditating and calming your mind, you can also calm your body.
 Some highly experienced meditators are even able to control their body functions, including slowing their heart rate.

 Mindful breathing is one of the easiest ways to practice meditation.
-The rhythmic nature of walking or highlighting your daily gratitudes are also impactful.
+The rhythmic nature of walking or highlighting your daily gratitude is also impactful.
 A meditation app such as Headspace may be a helpful tool to get you started.

 2. Start a Journal

 Writing in a journal every day helps you keep track of your thoughts, events and emotions.
-In fact, many of the most insightful words from influential figures throughout history have been found in their diaries.
+In fact, many insightful words from influential figures throughout history have been found in their diaries.

-Journaling is a simple concept, just write whatever comes to mind.
-Many find it easier to understand thoughts and feelings once they are written, even returning to previous journal pages for greater clarity.
+Many find it easier to understand thoughts and feelings once they are written.
 While traditionally people kept journals with pen and paper, these days many people have turned to the internet to write blogs as a form of electronic journaling.
+Some people to freely write whatever comes to mind, while others prefer to use journals with prompts to help them get started.

 If free-hand journaling seems overwhelming, try the five minute journal, available in both paper and electronic formats.
 The five minute journal is based on positive psychology research and offers morning and evening prompts to help improve happiness and overall well-being.

 No question, exercising impacts physical health.
 It can help you lose weight, gain muscle and give you energy.
-But did you know that exercising can help release stress and increase mindfulness?
+But did you know that exercising can also impact mental health?
 Doing physical activity releases endorphins, which is a chemical that helps make you feel happy.
-In fact, many studies have shown a positive link between exercise and a reduced prevalence of depression.
-It’s an outlet for negative emotions because it helps you work through the excess adrenaline, often associated with frustration of anger.
+It’s an outlet for negative emotions and can help you work through the excess adrenaline, which can be associated with frustration of anger.

 4. See a Therapist